zadr007/BLUEjs/README.md

   - What are the main configs?
   - Can I add my own initializers?
   - What are the steps in bootstrap process?
+  - How can I overide option from CLI?

+## CLI

+  - What is CLI?
+  - How to use CLI?
+  - Are there any CLI examples?

 ## Communication